Said Nursi: Early life ("Old Said" period)

+Nursi gained the protection and patronage of the governor of Van, Tahir Pasha (1847-1913) and lived in Van from 1897 to 1907.

-Later on, he was invited by the governor of the Vilayet of Van to stay within his residency.
+He was reportedly invited by the governor of the Vilayet of Van to stay within his residency.
 In the library of the governor, Nursi gained access to an archive of scientific knowledge he had not had access to previously.
-He studied the principles of history, geography, mathematics, geology, physics, chemistry, astronomy, and philosophy during his stay, besides Islamic sciences.
-He also memorized the books he studied, these are 90 books.
+He is said to have studied the principles of history, geography, mathematics, geology, physics, chemistry, astronomy, and philosophy during his stay, besides Islamic sciences, and to have memorized the 90 books he studied.

-Said Nursi also learned the Ottoman Turkish language there.
+Said Nursi is also said to have learned the Ottoman Turkish language there.
 During this time, he developed a plan to establish a university in the Eastern provinces of the Ottoman Empire, which he named as "Madrasat-uz Zahra" which would combine scientific and religious (Islamic) education, and expected to advance overall education of these regions.
-He was able to secure 19 000 golds as funding for this project from the Ottoman Sultan Mehmed V and the construction started in 1913, but after the World War I started the project became void.
+He was able to secure funding for this project from the Ottoman Sultan Mehmed V and the construction started in 1913, but after the World War I started the project became void.

+In late 1907, he arrived in Istanbul where he became associated with the Kurdish community, met Kurdish intellectuals and joined the Kürd Teavün ve Terakki Cemiyeti (Kurdish Society for Mutual Aid and Progress).
+Following the Young Turk Revolution in 1908, Nursi became an enthusiastic supporter of the constitutional regime, and published articles in a number of newspapers emphasizing the importance of the Shariah and meşveret (consultation/shura) in Islamic tradition, the necessity of education, and the needs of the Kurds.
+After the counterrevolution of 1909 (31 March incident), Nursi was arrested and tried, but acquitted of all charges.